njsmith/zs/doc/format.rst

 <https://en.wikipedia.org/wiki/File_format#Magic_number>`_.
 Specifically,
 these ones (written in hex)::

-  5a 53 53 1c 8e 6c 00 01    # Good magic
+  5a 53 20 66 69 6c 65 00   # Good magic

-This is the ascii string ``ZS``, followed by 3 random bytes, followed by two bytes which might be used as a version identifier in case there is ever a ZS version 2.
+This is the ascii string ``ZS file``, followed by a null byte.
+If there's ever a ZS version 2, we'll use this last byte as a version number.

 Writing out a large ZS file is a somewhat involved operation that might take a long time.
 It's possible for a hardware or software